 Here are youtube videos of development progress:

-City Color World
+City Color World (Android)

 A world full of colorful cities, each with it's own take on a color puzzle.
 Features a planet view and city view, even some car traffic is included.
 This game should pass you some time while looking all nice and colorful.
 Cities are procedurally generated, each one is different every time.

 This game is based on two separate prototypes, a planet generator and a city grid generator.
 Game features a world layer and a city layer, player picks a city on the world layer and then plays a simple color puzzle on the city layer.